 Great design is no longer a nice to have for successful digital products, services and customer experiences.
 It's vitally important.
-Design brings world leading experts across the design spectrum to share their insights and expertise.
+Design brings world leading experts across the complete Product Design spectrum to share their insights and expertise.
 If you are involved with the design of digital product or services, you can't afford to miss this one-of-a-kind Australian event.
 Only in Melbourne, arguably Australia's Design capital.

 Who's it for?

 Design is for everyone involved with the design of great products and services.
-From user research, to product owners and managers, UX, CX, IxD and Product Designers.
-Design Managers, Art and Creative Directors.
+From user research, to product owners and managers, UX, CX, IxD and Product Designers, Design Managers, Art and Creative Directors, content developers and strategists.

 Real World Knowledge